- ICH GCP

 Key Inclusion Criteria:

-- Is a man or woman who is 18 to 75 years of age (inclusive) at the time of signing the informed consent form (ICF)
+- Is 18 to 75 years of age (inclusive) at the time of signing the informed consent form (ICF)

 - Has a primary diagnosis of IH meeting International Classification of Sleep Disorders, Third Edition (ICSD-3) criteria or narcolepsy (Type 1 or Type 2) meeting ICSD-3 or Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) criteria.

-- If not currently taking oxybate medication, has clinically significant symptoms of Excessive daytime sleepiness (EDS) with an ESS score > 10 at study entry.
-If currently taking oxybate medication, has an ESS score > 10 at the Baseline polysomnography Visit (after washout period).
+- If not currently taking oxybate medication, has clinically significant symptoms of Excessive daytime sleepiness (EDS) with an ESS score > 10 at Screening Visit 1.
+If currently taking oxybate medication, has an ESS score > 10 at the Baseline Visit 2 polysomnography (after washout period).
+Note: Not applicable for participants entering the Narcolepsy >9-gram cohort (see additional criteria below for the Narcolepsy >9-gram cohort).

 Key Exclusion Criteria: